prmr/SoftwareDesign/modules/answers/Answers-05.md

 ![](m05-3.png)

 With this question we finally reached a level of complexity where the value of UML models starts to become more apparent.
-Here with a minimum of experience a developer would be able to see from the left of the diagram that the `EditorFrame` takes care for a bunch of object navigation and access, and from the right of the diagram that that actual `undo` functionality is realized through a close collaboration between an instance of `GraphPanel` and an instance of `Clipboard`.
+Here with a minimum of experience a developer would be able to see from the left of the diagram that the `EditorFrame` takes care for a bunch of object navigation and access, and from the right of the diagram that that actual `cut` functionality is realized through a close collaboration between an instance of `GraphPanel` and an instance of `Clipboard`.